santiagomora2/project-portfolio/README.md

 Special thanks to the teachers and classmates who have helped me along the way.

 Listed from the most recent to the oldest:

+### Stock Portfolio Optimization using Multi-Objective Genetic Algorithm [(folder)](https://github.com/santiagomora2/project-portfolio/tree/main/Stock%20Portfolio%20Optimization%20using%20Multi-Objective%20Genetic%20Algorthm) [2024]

+- Developed a multi-objective genetic algorithm to optimize stock portfolios by balancing return and risk.
+The model provided efficient frontiers, enabling investors to make data-driven decisions based on their risk tolerance and desired returns.

+### Linear Regression and Linear Programming for Pill Production Optimization [(folder)](https://github.com/santiagomora2/project-portfolio/tree/main/Linear%20Regression%20and%20Linear%20Programming%20for%20Pill%20Production%20Optimization) [2024]

+- Applied linear regression to predict hardness and friabilty of a pill  and used linear programming to optimize the manufacturing process of pills, minimizing friability and maximizing hardness within an arbitrary range for the process' parameters.

 ### Markov Chain Business Analysis and Recommendation Algorithm [(folder)](https://github.com/santiagomora2/project-portfolio/tree/main/Markov%20Chain%20Business%20Analysis%20and%20Recommendation%20Algorithm) [2024]